blakebrandon-hub/Price-Monitor/README.md

 # eBay Price Tracker with Email Alerts

-This command-line tool is designed to track the prices and availability of multiple eBay products and send email alerts if any changes are detected.
+This command-line tool tracks the prices and availability of multiple eBay products and will send email alerts if any changes are detected.
 Email credentials must be entered for alert functionality.